bestia-dev/new_date_time_units_and_formats/README.md

 ## calendar forever

-I prepared a simple spreadsheet with the new calendar.
+I prepared a simple spreadsheet with the new veek calendar.
 It is good forever.
 [new_calendar_forever.ods](https://github.com/LucianoBestia/new_date_time_units_and_formats/raw/main/web_server_folder/new_date_time_units_and_formats/new_calendar_forever.ods)
 [![calendar 1](https://github.com/LucianoBestia/new_date_time_units_and_formats/raw/main/images/calendar_forever_1.png)](https://github.com/LucianoBestia/new_date_time_units_and_formats/raw/main/web_server_folder/new_date_time_units_and_formats/new_calendar_forever.ods)
 [![calendar 2](https://github.com/LucianoBestia/new_date_time_units_and_formats/raw/main/images/calendar_forever_2.png)](https://github.com/LucianoBestia/new_date_time_units_and_formats/raw/main/web_server_folder/new_date_time_units_and_formats/new_calendar_forever.ods)

 ## Please comment

 It is a difficult topic.
 A lot of people have strong ideas about date and time.
-Mostly because they was born in a system and learned all the fine details.
+Mostly because they was born in a system and learned all the fine details over time.
+The cultural change to the new system will require a change of a generation.
+Children that learn the new system early will see the old system as archaic, complicated and not easily understandable.
 Let discuss it.
 But most of all let strive for change for the better.
 All of humanity together.

-## a little rust converter program (pwa, wasm)
+## a little rust converter program (pwa, wasm) for mobile

 Install some utilities:
 `cargo install cargo-make`